-D. Registration with the Ontario College of Pharmacists
+E. Registration with the Ontario College of Pharmacists

-It is mandatory that students are registered with the Ontario College of Pharmacists.
+Students must register with the Ontario College of Pharmacists in Year 1 of the program.
 Initial registration requirements include submission of application, payment of fee, proof of identity, declaration of good character and acquisition of liability insurance.
 Once a student has fulfilled registration requirements, the registration is valid for the duration of the academic program at the Faculty.
 Students must acquire liability insurance for the duration of the registration.

-E. Drug Profile Viewer
+F. Drug Profile Viewer

-Students must register with eHealth for a ONEID account to access the Drug Profile Viewer prior to experiential placements in Year 4 of the program.
+Students must register with eHealth for a ONEID account to access the Drug Profile Viewer in Year 1 of the program.

-F. Police Record Check / Vulnerable Sector Screening (PRC/VSS)
+G. Police Record Check / Vulnerable Sector Screening (PRC/VSS)

-Pharmacy students, as part of their curriculum, will have experiential placements (rotations) at various pharmacy practice settings.
-At some of these sites, students may work directly with, or in close proximity to, children or vulnerable persons.
-To protect these groups and maintain their safety, sites may require Pharmacy students to obtain a Police Record Check.
-A Police record check is more comprehensive than "Criminal Record Checks" and "clearance letters".
+Pharmacy students, as part of their curriculum, will have experiential placements (rotations) at various pharmacy practice settings where they may work directly with, or in close proximity to, children or vulnerable persons.
+To protect these groups and maintain their safety, sites may require Pharmacy students to obtain a Police Record Check and/or Vulnerable Sector Screening.
+A Police Record Check is more comprehensive than "Criminal Record Checks" and "Clearance Letters".